(2013) (Emma Thompson, Tom Hanks) (PG-13)

 Because of her deep personal connection to that and the subsequent work, P.L. is quite protective of Mary Poppins and has resisted two decades of attempts by Walt Disney (TOM HANKS) to turn her book into a movie.
 But with nothing new in the works and no more royalty checks coming in, she finally agrees to meet with Walt in Los Angeles.
 Picked up by her hired driver, Ralph (PAUL GIAMATTI), the author heads for the Disney studio where she not only meets Walt, but also one of the film's writers, Don DaGradi (BRADLEY WHITFORD), as well as the songwriting duo of Dick Sherman (JASON SCHWARTZMAN) and Bob Sherman (B.J.
 NOVAK).

 They've come up with a number of songs to include in the film, a thought that horrifies P.L. right along with any notion of anything animated appearing in the film.
 With final say of how the material will be handled, P.L. turns out to be quite the cantankerous handful for Walt and his team.
 As they try to work their magic on her and convince her of their artistic choices, she reflects back on her childhood that influenced her own work and the way she behaves today.

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-Younger kids might if they're fans of "Mary Poppins."
+- Younger kids might if they're fans of "Mary Poppins."
 Older kids might for the performances and back-story about the making of that film.

-WHY THE MPAA RATED IT: PG-13
+- WHY THE MPAA RATED IT: PG-13

-For thematic elements including some unsettling images.
+- For thematic elements including some unsettling images.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.

 No credit card is needed and there's no obligation to continue after the 3 days (although we hope you'll like what you see and then join us as full members).